 Overcrowding, conflicts with other pets or small children, or exposure to loud noises can all lead to stress and depression.

-Changes in social dynamics
+Changes in Social Dynamics

 Cats can struggle with both losses and introductions.
-They’ll often feel low if a person or pet they’re used to isn’t around anymore, whether that’s because of a death or a move.
+They’ll often feel blue if a person or pet they’re used to isn’t around anymore, whether that’s because of a death or a move.
 But they can also get depressed and anxious when someone new moves in, even if that someone is a new baby.

 It’s crucial to create a pleasant home environment for your cat.
 Maybe that means providing quiet retreats, addressing conflicts, providing extra love, or making sure that new introductions happen gradually.
 A calm, stable homestead can work wonders for a depressed feline.